 Disneyland restaurants are great about placating even the pickiest and tiniest of eaters.
 Park goers buy more than 12 million kids’ meals a year, including the popular Kids’ Power Pack, a collection of snacks like sliced apples and yogurt that’s easy to grab and go.
 Looking for the Disney Check (a green checkmark inside the iconic outline of Mickey’s head) on menus is a great way to keep things healthy.

 To create an unforgettable memory for your kids, make a reservation for a character dining experience.
-Fans of Disney royalty will adore the three-course Princess Breakfast at Napa Rose (in the Grand California Hotel), where Ariel, Belle, Tiana, and others stop by each table for a greeting.
+Fans of Disney royalty will adore the three-course Princess Breakfast at Napa Rose (in the Grand Californian Hotel), where Ariel, Belle, Tiana, and others stop by each table for a greeting.
 You can also book character meals at Goofy’s Kitchen (breakfast and dinner) or the Grand Californian’s Storytellers Cafe (breakfast and brunch).
 On Main Street USA, the Plaza Inn restaurant hosts a hearty breakfast with Minnie and friends.

 Speaking of the hotels, staying onsite means little ones can eat room-service in their Mickey PJs at any time of day.
 If you’re up for a splurge, consider upgrading to Club Level.
 At the Grand Californian, that upgrade will get you access to the Craftsman Club, where you can enjoy complimentary afternoon tea and nosh on dessert while watching the fireworks.